Available 24/7

 Criminal Possession of a Weapon

-The strictest penalties are reserved for criminal possession in the first degree, which involves possessing ten or more firearms and is a Class B felony, punishable by up to 25 years in prison.
+• First degree, PEN 265.04.
+The strictest penalties are reserved for criminal possession in the first degree, which involves possessing ten or more firearms and is a Class B felony, punishable by up to 25 years in prison, and a mandatory minimum of five years as a violent felony offense.

+• Second degree, PEN 265.03.
 Possession in the second degree, a Class C felony, involves possessing a loaded firearm with the intent to use it unlawfully.
 This charge applies even if the firearm is not directly used in a criminal act, as New York law emphasizes the risk associated with the weapon’s potential use.
-Second-degree possession can result in a prison sentence of up to 15 years.
+Second-degree possession can result in a prison sentence of up to 15 years, and a mandatory minimum of three and a half years as a violent offense.

-Possession in the third and fourth degrees, which may involve fewer firearms or unloaded weapons, carries lesser penalties but can still include imprisonment and fines.
+• Third degree, PEN 265.02.
+Possession in the third degree, which may involve fewer firearms or unloaded weapons, carries lesser penalties but can still include imprisonment and fines.
+The offense can be charged as a Class D felony and can lead to up to seven years of imprisonment, with a minimum of two years.

 Carrying a Firearm Without a License